coderamen666/srd-v3.5-md/epic/epic-spells.md

 however, if the stored damage is not discharged prior to reaching the 150-point limit, the spell automatically discharges, dealing the 150 points of damage to the character.
-The character keeps track of the number of points of damage he or she has absorbed (the character doesn't have to keep track of the type of damage).
-At any time during the spell's duration, the character can make a touch attack against another creature or object.
-If successful, the character deals the target some or all (character's choice) of the points of damage he or she has stored.
+The character keeps track of the number of points of damage he or she has absorbed (the character doesn’t have to keep track of the type of damage).
+At any time during the spell’s duration, the character can make a touch attack against another creature or object.
+If successful, the character deals the target some or all (character’s choice) of the points of damage he or she has stored.
 The damage delivered is considered bludgeoning damage.
-A character can absorb and discharge damage any number of times during the spell's duration, so long as the character doesn't absorb more than 150 points at a time.
+A character can absorb and discharge damage any number of times during the spell’s duration, so long as the character doesn’t absorb more than 150 points at a time.
 When the spell expires, any stored damage the character has not redirected is discharged into the character.